jenkinsci/pipeline-plugin/README.md

 Standard DSL functions let you run external processes, grab slave nodes, allocate workspaces, build “legacy” (freestyle) jobs, and so on.

+See [here](basic-steps/CORE-STEPS.md) for information on reusing build steps from freestyle projects.

 ## Pause and resume execution

 If Jenkins is restarted (intentionally, or because of a crash) while your workflow is running, when it comes back up, execution is resumed where it left off.